christianalfoni/impact/docs/giving-up-react.md

 I must have been a magnet to productivity tools, cause that is all I have been working on since.
 Managing a lot of client state due to complex user interfaces that has a high degree of interactivity.
 To manage all this complexity I built tools like [Cerebral](https://cerebraljs.com/), later [Overmind](https://overmindjs.org/) and written a myriad of articles like [Value comparison VS mutation tracking](https://medium.com/itnext/updating-uis-value-comparison-vs-mutation-tracking-9f6fe912dd9a), [Reducing the pain of developing apps](https://medium.com/@christianalfoni/reducing-the-pain-of-developing-apps-cd10b2e6a83c), [UI as an implementation detail](https://medium.com/swlh/ui-as-an-implementation-detail-7fb9f952fb43) etc. My most recent work has been at [CodeSandbox](https://codesandbox.io).

 In this article I am going to share some strong opinions about React.
 I will do my best to explain the source of the frustration.
 Nevertheless React is a tool I honestly owe my whole career to.
 My time with React has in no way been a waste of time.
 It has been exceptionally educational, helped me contritube to open source and led my to amazing career opportunities.
 That said, I want to simplify the process of building productivity types of applications, balancing moving fast and ability to scale.
-Allow juniors and seniors in the same team feel productive and spend time on what matters, creating an amazing user experiences.
+Allow juniors and seniors in the same team feel productive and spend time on what matters, creating an amazing user experience.
 Over time React has added more and more friction to reaching that goal.

 ## User interfaces as a function of state